FAMILY FUN SERVICE

 HOW DO I PLAN A FAMILY NIGHT?

-YOUTH CAN TEACH other youth how to create this chart to help their family remember family home evening, and to assign responsibilities to family members.
-Sundays are great to have a lesson, keeping the Sabbath day holy, and Mondays are super to have an activity.
+YOUTH CAN TEACH other youth how to create this chart to help their family remember family home evening.
+With this NUTS ABOUT FHE chart, they can assign responsibilities to family members.
+Any night can be FAMILY NIGHT.

 ACTIVITY: